Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 If you have an ARM based Mac, you'll also need to install [Rosetta](https://support.apple.com/en-nz/HT211861).

-## Check your repo health
+## Troubleshooting: Repo health

+Simply cloning the ASO repo is not enough to successfully run a build.
+There are two additional things you must ensure that:

-After you've cloned the ASO repo, verify you have access to tags and ensure you have cloned the submodule.
+* You have access to git tags

-### Verify tags
+  Our build scripts depend on tags in order to create a version number
+* The `azure-rest-api-specs` submodule has been cloned
+  Our code generator parses these specs to determine the shape of our code generated resources.

+### Git tag access

 Verify that you have access to tags.
-Some tools default to shallow cloning of repos, which omits tags.
+Some tools default to shallow cloning of repos, omitting tags.
 Our build process depends on tags being present and will fail if they're missing.

 To check if you have any tags: